alecjacobson/geometry-processing-parameterization/README.md

     ./parameterization [path to mesh with boundary.obj]

-![When you're app is implemented correctly you'll be able to cycle through viewing the mesh, viewing the parameterization, toggling the checkerboard pattern and switching between parameterization methods.](images/beetle-cycle-screenshots.gif)
+![When your app is implemented correctly you'll be able to cycle through viewing the mesh, viewing the parameterization, toggling the checkerboard pattern and switching between parameterization methods.](images/beetle-cycle-screenshots.gif)